-Early in 1956, Britain asked France and the United States to join her in discussing ways to compel the opposing parties to come to terms with each other and to "put teeth" into the 1950 Tripartite Agreement.
-This initiative resulted only in a joint communiqué in February, 1956, in which Prime Minister Anthony Eden and President Dwight Eisenhower (1) held that an Arab-Israeli peace was urgently needed; (2) stated that their governments were willing to contribute to a peace settlement by providing financial help and by "guaranteeing agreed frontiers"; and (3) expressed a hope for a solution of the refugee question.
-24 When violence erupted along the Arab-Israeli borders in the spring of 1956, the UN Secretary-General was sent on a mission to the Middle East.
+ARAB-ISRAELI PEACE 303 Early in 1956, Britain asked France and the United States to join her in discussing ways to compel the opposing parties to come to terms with each other and to "put teeth" into the 1950 Tripartite Agreement.
+This initiative resulted only in a joint communiqué in February, 1956, in which Prime Minister Anthony Eden and President Dwight Eisen-hower (1) held that an Arab-Israeli peace was urgently needed; (2) stated that their governments were willing to contribute to a peace settlement by providing financial help and by "guaranteeing agreed frontiers"; and (3) expressed a hope for a solution of the refugee question.24 When violence erupted along the Arab-Israeli borders in the spring of 1956, the UN Secretary-General was sent on a mission to the Middle East.
 His efforts to calm the situation proved only temporarily successful.
 Golda Meir's replacement of Moshe Sharett as foreign minister stiffened Israeli government opposition to outside mediation and removed the most effective moderating influence in the cabinet.
 In October, 1956, Eden renewed his offer of help in reaching a peace agreement.
-But this was completely unacceptable because right then Britain and France were massing troops in Cyprus for use against Egypt, and Israel's demand in late 1956 and early 1957 for direct peace negotiations before withdrawing her troops from the Sinai in accord with General Assembly resolutions and UN pressures was not supported by the United States and other UN members.
-Although Israel had hoped that her victory over Egypt would force the Arabs to the peace table, the Sinai invasion made the Arabs even less willing than before to deal with Israel.
-The Anglo-French assault on Egypt weakened Western prestige and influence and strengthened the Soviet's position within the Arab world, thus diminishing the ability of the West to apply pressures on the Arabs and increasing the power of the Russians to work against any improvement in Arab-Israeli relations.25 At a July 16, 1957, press conference, Secretary of State Dulles indicat mendations for a peace treaty.26
+But this was completely unacceptable because right then Britain and France were massing troops in Cyprus for use against Egypt, and Israel was preparing to invade the Sinai.
+Instel's demand in late 1956 and early 1957 for direct peace negotia-tions before withdrawing her troops from the Sinai in accord with Sinai invasion made the Arabs even less willing than before to deal with Israel.
+The Anglo-French assault on Egypt weakened Western pressures and influence and strengthened the Soviet's position within the Arab world, thus diminishing the ability of the West to apply pressures on the Arabs and increasing the power of the Russians to work against any improvement in Arab-Israeli relations.25 At a July 16, 1957, press con-ference, Secretary of State Dulles indicated that for the time being the United States would assume a less active role.
+Only the British, despite their attack on Egypt, continu Early in 1956, Britain asked France and the United States to join mendations for a peace treaty.26

-RECONCILIATION EFFORTS, 1957-1967
+Reconciliation Efforts, 1957-1967